Derek-Wen/Mtcars-Flask-Api/README.md

 # Mtcars Flask API

-This repository implements a predictive linear regression model on the `mtcars.csv` dataset, using a Flask API in Docker and deployed to Google Cloud Run.
+This repository implements a predictive linear regression model on the `mtcars.csv` dataset using a Flask API in Docker and deployed to Google Cloud Run.

 ## Contents